christopherkenny/divseg/cran-comments.md

 ## Additional Submission Notes

-* Adds missing `/` to logo url in README.
-Thank you.
-I added the `/` to the wrong link in the last submission.
+* Adds single quotes to 'tidyselect' in description.
+* Removes .Rd files for internal functions.
+* Thank you!